 Designing an effective Know Your Customer (KYC) program is a critical component of an effective anti-money laundering (AML) program.
-KYC requirements are meant to protect your organization from doing business with — or becoming the victim of — financial criminals.
+KYC requirements are meant to protect your organization from doing business with — or becoming the victim of — financial crimes and other illegal activities like terrorism financing.

 Without a well-designed KYC process, your organization is unlikely to be compliant with government regulations.
 This non-compliance can lead to severe penalties as well as a loss of reputation.